 They prepare, distribute, collect, and summarize questionnaires that will be applied to the third group involved, which are the experts on the subject; they must be located in different places to obtain a representative and reliable sample.

 Characteristics of the Delphi Method

 - Anonymous experts, experts may know each other but not identify opinions based on the ideas of the consultation.

 - Iteration and controlled feedback: present the same questionnaire several times.

 - Responses of the group in a statistical way; the information is the opinion of the experts according to the degree of agreement that has been obtained.

-- In the panel of experts there is heterogeneity, i.e., experts from certain branches of activity may participate.
+- There is heterogeneity in the panel of experts, i.e., experts from certain branches of activity may participate.

 Some of the benefits of applying the Delphi technique are:

-- It provides different analysis and information on complex issues.
+- It provides different analyses and information on complex issues.

 - Highly objective thinking is formed.